-Exploration of the alignment of corporate, industrial, business, organization and operations strategies into a project strategy as a means of achieving competitive advantage or adding value through projects.
-Project success, generic and value chain strategies; the diffusion of project innovation and whole product thinking.
-Preparation of real-life case studies in project management.
-Analysis of best practices and current research.
+The alignment of corporate, industrial, organizational, and operational strategies into a project strategy as a means of achieving competitive advantage or adding value through projects.
+Project success, generic/value chain strategies; the diffusion of project innovation.
+Case studies and analysis of best practices.

-Prerequisite: CTST 519, CTST 527
+Prerequisite: CTST 509, CTS 532